 In summary, there are six stages in our new priority setting process:

 1. Examining data on how our existing reviews are being used: how often have they been cited, downloaded and discussed on social media?
-Find our preliminary report here.
-This report will be updated at a later stage in the prioritisation process.
+Find our final report here.

 2. Looking at areas where new trials have been registered - what are the up-and-coming research areas in oral health, which might have scope for a new systematic review?
 Read our report here.

 3. Looking at the guidelines that have been developed to inform dentists and healthcare workers how to prevent oral diseases, and the best treatments for keeping the mouth, teeth and gums healthy.
 In which areas do guideline developers need more research evidence, and would a new systematic review help them to deliver better guidance?

 4. Gathering the opinions of patients, carers and the general public.
 What questions do people have about their oral health?
 We ran an open online consultation from January 1st 2019 to March 31st 2019.
 We will make the results available here as soon as we can.

 5. We will present the data gathered in stages 1-4 to our stakeholders, who will help us to decide which topics are the most important, and where there are systematic reviews to update or undertake.